topereira07/python_bootcamp100days/README.md

-Here's a stylish and awesome README file for your GitHub Python Bootcamp project:

----

 # 🐍 **100 Days of Python Bootcamp** 🎉

 Welcome to my **100 Days of Python Bootcamp** repository!
 This project is part of an intensive Python programming course that will take me from **beginner** to **advanced**, showcasing a variety of real-world projects to master Python and its applications. 🚀